bstarika/Javascript-Projects/README.md

 Executed both while/for loops.

+Wrote an array and called a function within array.

 Created dictionaries with KVP's.

 Made a countdown program paired with a slideshow, utilizing HTML, CSS, and JavaScript.